Plan Your Event

 A fun and engaging way to get people excited about the ocean is through games.
 From an ocean awareness “wheel of fortune” to a huge game of “sharks and minnows,” whatever you choose should get people thinking about or playing in the water!
 Take a look at some ideas here.

 Invite local conservation organizations to run an information booth or organize your own volunteer booth with awareness and action materials.
-Provide information about ways participants can get involved in conservation in your area and how they can take individual action for the ocean.
+Provide information about ways participants can get involved in conservation in your area and how they can support the global effort to protect 30% of the land and ocean by 2030.
 Hand out sustainable seafood guides and cards from Monterey Bay Aquarium’s Seafood Watch and their International Resources with ways to take action for sustainable fisheries around the world.

 Prizes and Raffles